fsmv/daemon/README.md

- - 🔛 Launch backend servers isolated in a chroot as unprivileged users, configured in a simple [textproto](https://developers.google.com/protocol-buffers/docs/text-format-spec) file.
+ - 🔛 Launch backend servers isolated in a chroot as unprivileged users, configured in a simple [textproto](https://developers.google.com/protocol-buffers/docs/text-format-spec) file
- - 🤖 Backends automatically register their paths on the domain via gRPC (there's also support for servers that can't send the RPCs) and recieve a port assignment and get their TLS certificate signed by the portal Certificate Authority
+ - 🤖 Backends automatically register their paths on the domain via gRPC (there's also support for servers that can't send the RPCs) and receive a port assignment and get their TLS certificate signed by the portal Certificate Authority
  - 📚 There's a
    [client library](https://pkg.go.dev/ask.systems/daemon/portal/gate) to do all this in one function call, and a
-   [tools library](https://pkg.go.dev/ask.systems/daemon/tools) full of helpful functions for writing a go webserver.
+   [tools library](https://pkg.go.dev/ask.systems/daemon/tools) full of helpful functions for writing a go webserver
  - 👾 Install as one binary that runs each server, or as individual binaries

 # Programs